EconFx Investigation – Broker Risk Analysis for econfx.com

 category and should be avoided whenever possible.

-EconFx shows multiple strong indicators of being a scam broker and should be avoided.
+EconFx shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.